-Issue Regulation of process / List of decrees Service complaint procedure Articles 36-40 of the Armed Forces Act (SR 510.10) of 3 Service complaint of Swiss Armed Forces February 1995 personnel is permitted: Sections 102-109 of the Armed Forces Service Regulation - against orders of military superiors (SR 510.107.0) - against certain directives of military authorities (e. g. decisions on conscription and promotion) - in all cases where Swiss Armed Forces personnel consider themselves unjustly treated Legal administrative proceedings Article 40 Armed Forces Act, Federal Act on Administrative Legal assistance for certain non-monetary Proceedings (SR 172.021) of 20 December 1968 and Federal issues such as: Act on the Federal Administrative Court (SR 173.32) of 17 - Decisions on expulsion from the Swiss June 2005 Armed Forces - Decisions on exemption from service Personal talk or confidential hearing with Section 103 Armed Forces Service Regulations (SR the commanding officer 510.107.0) Complaint against assessment of military Article 39 Armed Forces Act fitness Reconsideration of decisions regarding Article 38 Armed Forces Act - service postponements - advance services - voluntary services - dispensation from active service Means to contest a disciplinary penalty Military Criminal Code of 13 June 1927 (MCC SR 321.0), (disciplinary appeal) articles 180 ff.
-Means and proceedings for dealing with Military Criminal Code of 13 June 1927 (MCC SR 321.0), penal cases Federal Act on Military Criminal Procedure (MCPA SR 322.1) of 23 March 1979 and Federal Council Ordinance on Military Criminal Judicature (MCJO) (SR 322.2)
+Issue Regulation of process / List of decrees Service complaint procedure Articles 36-40 of the Swiss Federal Law on the Armed Service complaint of Swiss Armed Forces Forces and the Military Administration (SO 510.10) and personnel is permitted: Sections 102-109 of the Armed Forces Service Regulation - against orders of military superiors (SO 510.107.0) - against certain directives of military authorities (e. g. decisions on conscription and promotion) - in all cases where Swiss Armed Forces personnel consider themselves unjustly treated Legal administrative proceedings Article 40 of the Swiss Federal Law on the Armed Forces Legal assistance for certain non-monetary and the Military administration, Federal Law on issues such as: Administrative Procedure of 20 December 1968 (SO - Decisions on expulsion from the Swiss 172.021) and the Federal Law on the Federal Administrative Armed Forces Court of 17 June 2005 (SR 173.32) - Decisions on exemption from service Personal talk or confidential hearing with Section 103 Armed Forces Service Regulations (SO the commanding officer 510.107.0) Complaint against assessment of military Article 39 of the Swiss Federal Law on the Armed Forces fitness and the Military Administration (SO 510.10) Reconsideration of decisions regarding Article 38 of the Swiss Federal Law on the Armed Forces - service postponements and the Military Administration (SO 510.10) - advance services - voluntary services - dispensation from active service Means to contest a disciplinary penalty Articles 180 ff of the Military Criminal Code of 13 June (disciplinary appeal) 1927 (MCC SO 321.0) Means and proceedings for dealing with Military Criminal Code of 13 June 1927 (MCC SR 321.0), penal cases Federal Law on Military Criminal Procedure of 23 March 1979 (MCPA SO 322.1) and the Regulation on Military Criminal Judicature of 24 October 1979 (MCJO) (SO 322.2)

-The Military Criminal Code in its second volume provides a list of sanctions, which includes detention from 1 to 10 days and disciplinary fines of up to CHF 500 during military service and up to CHF 1'000 between military service periods.
+The Military Criminal Code in its second book provides a list of sanctions, which includes detention from 1 to 10 days and disciplinary fines of up to CHF 500 during military service and up to CHF 1'000 between military service periods.